 Prepare for an Attack Before Disaster Strikes

-With ransomware on the rise, disaster recovery is more important than ever.
+If you follow the latest ransomware developments, you know disaster recovery is something your business needs now more than ever.
 With tools like Object Lock and Backblaze Instant Recovery in Any Cloud, it doesn’t have to be complicated and costly.
-Make sure your backups are immutable with Object Lock, and keep the Ansible playbook and instructions on hand as part of a bigger ransomware recovery plan so that you’re ready in the event of an attack.
+Protect your backups with Object Lock immutability, and keep the Ansible playbook and instructions on hand as part of a bigger ransomware recovery plan so that you’re ready in the event of an attack.
 Simply spin up servers and restore backups in a safe environment to minimize disruption to your business.